 3. Fill In Gaps In Your Schedule

 As mentioned above, attending mutual aid groups will also fill idle time that previously was spent using substances.

 Think about what time you used substances and have a plan for that time.
 Create a routine and schedule that is obtainable and easy to stick to.
 Following a schedule will help minimize stress by creating an environment that is consistent making it easier to prioritize recovery efforts.

 Even the best schedule and routine can still have moments of idle time.
 Combating boredom and overcoming loneliness will become important tools as you learn to explore and develop a new lifestyle driven by changes you truly enjoy.

 4. Take Care Of Yourself

 Having a healthy diet and exercising will help the body recover quicker from the negative impacts of substances.
 Get some fresh air, try taking a daily walk not only does it help your body physically but mentally as well.
-Yoga and meditation are also great ways to help improve and heal your mind and body.
+Self care like yoga and meditation are also great ways to help improve and heal your mind and body.